-For the year ended December 31, 2019, we paid an aggregate of RMB2.6 million (US\$0.4 million) in cash to our executive officers and nil to our non-executive directors.
+For the years ended December 31, 2019 and 2020, we paid an aggregate of RMB2.6 million and RMB3.6 million (US\$0.5 million) in cash to our executive officers, respectively, and nil to our non-executive directors.
 We have not set aside or accrued any amount to provide pension, retirement or other similar benefits to our directors and executive officers.
 Our PRC subsidiaries and our VIE are required by law to make contributions equal to certain percentages of each employee's salary for his or her pension insurance, medical insurance, unemployment insurance and other statutory benefits and a housing provident fund.